KieraninTehdas/KieraninTehdas.github.io/_posts/2025-05-01-Pimoroni-Badger-2040.md

-Searching didn't yield many helpful results, but thankfully I came across an [excellent post on thoughtasylum.com](https://www.thoughtasylum.com/2022/05/01/the-badger-2040-custom-badges/) in which the author had solved this problem with idea of using pre-built images.
+Searching didn't yield many helpful results, but thankfully I came across an [excellent post on thoughtasylum.com](https://www.thoughtasylum.com/2022/05/01/the-badger-2040-custom-badges/) in which the author had solved this problem with the idea of using pre-built images.
-The badger includes an example for displaying images and all you need to do is copy the image file to a directory on the board and you're away which is ideal!
+The badger includes an example for displaying images and all you need to do is copy the image file to a directory on the board and you're away!
 The software on the device must have changed over the intervening 3 years as I needed some minor tweaks to their process, but thankfully the tweaks were simplifications.